kanaria69/Mainecoco/README.md

-## I knew i shouldn’t have ate that seafood.
-Because now i’m feeling a little… Eel
+## Some people say that I never got over my obsession with Phil Collins.
+## But take a look at me now.